Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Second level families and second level period maps

 \begin{theo}[Unobstructedness Theorem for embedded families] Let $(\cF_0,\mu_0)=(X_0\stackrel{f_0}{\to}C_0,\mu_0)$ be a $\Lambda$-marked embedded family of IHS manifolds of degree $d$ with period map $\per_0$.
 Then there exists a universal deformation of $(\cF_0,\mu_0)$ over an open neighborhood $U$ of $[\per_0(C_0)]$ in $\mathsf{S}_d(\pdom\Lambda)$ with period maps $\per=\pr2\from\rest{\cC_d(\pdom\Lambda)}U\to\pdom{\Lambda}$ and $\Per\from U\inj \mathsf{S}_d(\pdom\Lambda)$ the inclusion.
 Induced universal morphisms $(\cF'_B,\mu')\to(\cF_U,\mu)$ of deformations of $(\cF_0,\mu_0)$ are induced by the second level period map of $(\cF'_B,\mu')$ and are uniquely determined as morphisms of second level families.
 Moreover, $X\stackrel{\pr1\circ f}{\lto}U$ is a universal deformation of $X_0$. \end{theo}

 \begin{rema}[Universal deformations of (marked) families and their total spaces] \Cref{unobs} and \Cref{deformation of marking} together yield canonical isomorphisms Let $n\defeq \rk(\Lambda)$.
 As $U$ is smooth of dimension $m(n,d)\defeq (n-2)(d+1)-3$ by \cite[Corollary~4.2]{BKS}, these deformations are unobstructed.
-Specifically, for twistor families we have $d=2$ and thus $m=3n-9=3n_{-}$. \end{rema} Moreover, by \Cref{prop:higher_genus_curves} we have $\mathsf{S}_{2d}(\pdom{\Lambda})\neq\emptyset$ for every positive even degree.
-Using the Lifting Theorem (\Cref{liftfamily}), we obtain embedded families of IHS manifolds of degree $2d$, which in turn provide instances where the Unobstructedness Theorem (\Cref{unobs}) can be applied to produce interesting families.
+Specifically, for twistor families we have $d=2$ and thus $m=3n-9=3n_{-}$. \end{rema}

 \begin{proof}[Proof of \Cref{unobs}] As the period map $\per_0$ induces an isomorphism $(\cF_0,\mu_0)\cong(\per_0\inv)^*(\cF_0,\mu_0)$, we can assume without loss of generality $C_0\subset\pdom{\Lambda}$ and that $\per_0$ is the inclusion.
 By \Cref{extension} there is a morphism of marked families $(\cF_0,\mu_0)\inj(\tilde{\cF},\tilde{\mu})$, where $\tilde{\cF}=(\tilde{X}\stackrel{\tilde{f}}{\to}V,\tilde{\mu})$ is a marked family with period map $V\inj\pdom{\Lambda}$ the inclusion of an open neighborhood of $C_0$ in $\pdom{\Lambda}$.